jnalanko/VOMM/README.md

 ./build_model_optimized --reference-raw data.txt --entropy 0.2 --outputdir models --maxreps-pruning --rle
 ```

-Full list of flags:
+Flags:

-* `--reference-raw [file path]` Assumes that every byte in the input file is a character of a single input string, i.e. that the input file contains exactly one string with no header.
+* `--reference-raw [file path]` Assumes that the input file contains exactly one string with no header: every byte in the input file is assumed to be a character of such string.

-* `--reference-fasta [file path]` Assumes that the input file is in multi-FASTA format, i.e. that every line is either a FASTA header or it contains part of a string.
+* `--reference-fasta [file path]` Assumes that the input file is in multi-FASTA format, i.e. that every line is either a FASTA header, or it contains part of a string.
 Use this flag to train a Markov model from a set of strings rather than from a single string.

-* `--outputdir [directory path]` Where to write the built model.
-This directory must exist before running!
-The model consists of a set of files such that the filename of each model file is prefixed by the filename.
-This means that if you build models for two files with the same filename into the same output directory, then the latter model will overwrite the former.
+* `--outputdir [directory path]` Where to store the model.
+This directory must exist before running.
+The model consists of a set of files such that the name of each file is prefixed by the name of the input file: thus, if you build models from two files with the same filename, and store them in the same output directory, the latter model overwrites the former.

-* `--maxreps-pruning` Enables maxrep pruning.
+* `--maxreps-pruning` Enables pruning the topologies by maximal repeats (see the bioRxiv paper for details).

-* `--rle` Enables run-length encoding.
+* `--rle` Enables run-length encoding the BWT (see the bioRxiv paper for details).

-* `--depth [integer depth]` Enables depth pruning to the given depth. **Also enables maxrep pruning**.
+* `--depth [integer depth]` Enables pruning the topologies by depth (see the bioRxiv paper for details). **This option enables also pruning by maximal repeats**.

-* `--entropy [float threshold]` Use entropy-style contexts with the given threshold.
+* `--entropy [float threshold]` Selects contexts based on entropy (see the bioRxiv paper for details).

-* `--KL [float threshold]` Use Kullback–Leibler-style contexts with the given threshold.
+* `--KL [float threshold]` Selects contexts based on Kullback–Leibler divergence (see the bioRxiv paper for details).

-* `--pnorm [integer p] [float threshold]` Use p-norm-style contexts with the given threshold.
+* `--pnorm [integer p] [float threshold]` Selects contexts based on p-norm (see the bioRxiv paper for details).

-* `--four-thresholds [float tau1] [float tau2] [float tau3] [float tau4]` Use the context formula with the four thresholds *tau1*, *tau2*, *tau3*, *tau4* from the paper "[A framework for space-efficient string kernels][KERNELSPAPER]".
+* `--four-thresholds [float tau1] [float tau2] [float tau3] [float tau4]` Selects contexts based on the formula with the four thresholds *tau1*, *tau2*, *tau3*, *tau4* (see "[A framework for space-efficient string kernels][KERNELSPAPER]" for details).

-* `--store-depths` Stores the string depth of every maximal repeat in the topology as binary integers into `outputdir + "/" + filename_prefix + ".string_depths"`.
-The binary representation has length that is just enough to store the largest depth.
-The file is created even if the option is not enabled, but in that case it will be very small.
+* `--store-depths` Stores the string depth of every maximal repeat in the topology as a binary integer in file `outputdir + "/" + filename_prefix + ".string_depths"`.
+The binary representation of each length has just enough bits to store the largest depth value.
+The file is created even if the option is not enabled: in this case its size is negligible.

 * `--context-stats` Computes statistics on the contexts.
 Writes two files into the model directory:
   * `stats.context_summary.txt`: number of context candidates and number of contexts.
   * `stats.depths_and_scores.txt`: one line for each context: `[string depth] [tree depth] [score(s)]`.
 The score(s) are:
-    * In case of `--KL`, `--entropy` or `--pnorm`, the value that is compared against the threshold.
+    * In case of `--KL`, `--entropy` or `--pnorm`: the value that is compared against the threshold.
-    * In case of `--four-thresholds`, there are three values corresponding to equations 2,3 and 4 in the paper "[A framework for space-efficient string kernels][KERNELSPAPER]".
+    * In case of `--four-thresholds`: the three values corresponding to equations 2,3 and 4 in the paper "[A framework for space-efficient string kernels][KERNELSPAPER]".

 Rebuilding models